 She received Bachelor of Arts degrees in English & Literature and Philosophy & Religion, a minor in Russian Language & Literature from the University of North Dakota.
 She received her Juris Doctor degree from the University of Maine School of Law.

 In 2012 Mrs. Astvatsaturian Turcotte published her book, titled “Nowhere, a Story of Exile,” which she wrote at the age of 14 as her family settled in North Dakota as refugees.
 The book is based on the childhood diaries she kept as her family was fleeing Baku, Azerbaijan and during the years as refugees in Armenia.
 In April, 2013 Anna successfully spearheaded the recognition efforts of Nagorno-Karabakh independence at the State of Maine House of Representatives.
 In November, 2015 she was elected to the Westbrook Maine City Council by a 64% landslide.
 In 2017 the Russian translation of her book was published.
 She was re-elected to the City Council in 2018 and 2021 and is currently serving as President of the Council.

 Mrs. Astvatsaturian Turcotte is the recipient of Mkhitar Gosh Medal, Republic of Armenia’s highest civilian honor awarded by President of Armenia for exceptional achievements in the political-social spheres, as well as outstanding efforts in the fields of diplomacy, law, and political science.
 Anna also received a Gratitude Medal from the President of Nagorno-Karabakh Republic, Vahan Cardashian award for her contributions within the Armenian Diaspora from ANCA-WR and Activism Award from ANCA-ER for enhancement of human rights, democracy, truth and justice.
-Aside from speaking worldwide on genocide prevention, refugee issues, international law and human rights, Anna has a 16-year career in banking regulatory compliance and risk management.
+Aside from speaking worldwide on genocide prevention, refugee issues, international law and human rights, Anna has a two decade long career in banking regulatory compliance and risk management.
 Anna lives in Westbrook, Maine with her husband John and their son and daughter.